stephenscaff/littlest-flexbox-grid/readme.md

 ### SCSS

-The SCSS folder contains all related SCSS partials, with the primary demo related styles contained in the _demo.scss folder.
+The SCSS folder inside src contains all related SCSS partials, with demo related styles contained in the _demo.scss folder, and The Flexbox Grid styles located in _flex-grid.scss.

 app.scss comiles to assets/css/app.scss